 Our methods are threefold: personal sanctification, education, and works of the apostolate.

 For Religious members, personal sanctification comes by way of our prayer life, our Marian Total Consecration, and living the vows and virtues of the religious life.
 Our Third Order members also live the Marian Total Consecration, and are joined to the congregation by simple promises.

 Our educational work takes place in several ways.
-One is the Saint Augustine Institute, a program of continuing Catholic education which has the goal of forming apostles to work for the conversion of America.
+One is the Saint Augustine Institute of Wisdom, a program of continuing Catholic education which has the goal of forming apostles to work for the conversion of America.
 Another is the running of primary and secondary schools (such as Immaculate Heart of Mary School in Richmond, New Hampshire).
 We believe very strongly that one must be a reservoir before he can be an aqueduct.
 For this reason, we promote continuing study of the Faith as one way to spread it.

 We are dedicated not only to the Deposit of Faith in its integrity and to sound Catholic morals, but also to the western liturgical patrimony of the Church as we have it in the traditional Roman Rite Mass (the “Extraordinary Form”) and the other sacramental rites associated with it.